Intevation/intelmq-certbund-contact/README-ripe-import.md

 ripe_import.py --conninfo dbname=contactdb --asn-whitelist-file=asn-DE.txt -v
 ```

-Here is a different example where the paths to the files is specified
+Here is a different example where the paths to the files are specified
 explicitly:

 ```